Kaimar Saag: Silkeborg

 On 25 January 2008, he signed a 4-year contract with Danish 1st Division club Silkeborg.
 Seven days later, Saag played his first game for Silkeborg against Aarhus.
 He scored his first goal for Silkeborg on 6 April 2008, in a 2–1 victory against Fredericia.
 In April 2012, after spending four and a half years at the club, he announced his intention to leave the club due to limited play time.

 Vejle Kolding

 In May 2012, Saag signed a two-year contract with Danish side Vejle Kolding and joined the team later in the summer after his contract expired at Silkeborg.
 He started well at his new club, scoring seven goals in pre-season matches.
 On 29 July 2012, he made league debut for the club in a 1–1 draw against Køge.
 A week later on his birthday, 5 August, Saag scored a hat-trick and helped his side beat Skive 4–1.

 Assyriska

 In July 2014, Saag signed a one-year contract with Swedish Superettan club.

-B36 Torshavn
+B36 Tórshavn

 In January 2018, Saag moved to Faroe Islands' club B36 Tórshavn.
 Saag left the club again at the end of 2018 and then went to train at his former youth club Viljandi SK, just to hold his form.